JangSeongwon/MURM/README.md

 3. Replay Buffer (CCVAE참조: Use z bar as representation)

 4. Action diversity => Gripper Turning possible?

+5. Method:
+    *Sample active-view goal image using a conditional decoder with 9 boxes images as condition
+    *Do exactly same with global-view image
+    *Design reward function computed with global-view first and active-view next without condition thought in MURM paper

 -> 문제는 Demo dataset 크기 문제로 보임 -> Collection takes too long +Deal with this by changing task with less action space needed